ibm-cloud-docs/cis/cis-delete.md

 1. Recommended: Delete all the Logpush jobs for that domain.
 To do so, go to the **Accounts** page, then scroll to the Logpush list on the Logs tab.
 Click **Delete** from the Actions menu ![Actions icon](../icons/action-menu-icon.svg "Actions") on the right side of the Logpush name.

-   You cannot undo this action.
+   You can't undo this action.
    {: note}

 1. To start the deletion process, go to the **Overview** page and click **Delete** from the domain's Actions menu.